AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 :ada:`Interrupt_Id`, however, will be use extensively.

-A child package :ada:`Ada.Interrupts.Names` defines a target-dependent set of constants providing meaningful names for the Interrupt_Id values the target supports.
+A child package :ada:`Ada.Interrupts.Names` defines a target-dependent set of constants providing meaningful names for the :ada:`Interrupt_Id` values the target supports.
 Both the number of constants and their names are defined by the implementation, reflecting the variations in hardware available.
 This package and the enclosed constants are used all the